Knee Pain · San Francisco + Virtual

 Take-home practice

-You leave with a short practice for what was worked on that session.
-About five minutes.
-You do it on your living room floor.
-It maintains the changes and keeps your body moving in the right direction between sessions.
+You leave with a short practice for what you worked on, about five minutes on your living room floor, to keep the change going between sessions.

 I've spent decades not listening to my body.
 Retirement gave me the time.
-Dr. Garrett showed me how.
+Garrett showed me how.

-Victor Newly Retired
+Victor · Newly Retired

 The guarantee